Press Release Aggravated Assault 1200 block Randolph Avenue

 Aggravated Assault

-GREENSBORO, NC (May 6, 2019) – On 5.6.2019 at 10:23 p.m. – Police responded to the 1200 block of Randolph Avenue in reference to a shooting.
-Officers located a single victim in stable condition.
-Randolph Avenue is closed between Andrew Street and Burtner Street while the investigation continues.
+GREENSBORO, NC (May 12, 2019) – On 5.12.2019 at 5:43 p.m. – Police responded to the 1200 block of Randolph Avenue reference shots fired.
+Officers located a victim in stable condition who was transported by EMS to a local hospital.

 The investigation is ongoing.